 You may have seen iterations of digital transformation within the oil and gas industry.
 But with an industry of such a long history, it’s easy to spot places that haven’t been updated.
-With the IIoT and AVEVA’s integration offerings, the oil and gas industry can move to more connected heights.
+With the IIoT and AVEVA’s integration offerings, the international oil and gas management industry can move to more connected heights.

 Asset Performance: With UOC, identify the wider environment of your assets and their inter-dependencies.
 View any complex connectivity issues top-down with increased visibility on specific areas for improvement, such as unplanned downtime.